RobbertChampagne/python-playwright/README.md

 This repository provides a comprehensive toolkit for automating web interactions and visual regression testing using Playwright and Python.
 It includes scripts and configurations for setting up virtual environments, installing necessary dependencies, and running tests with both synchronous and asynchronous APIs.

 ### Features
-- **Virtual Environment Setup**: Instructions for creating and managing Conda environments.
+- **Virtual Environment Setup**: Instructions for creating and managing environments.
 - **Playwright Installation**: Steps to install Playwright and its dependencies.
 - **Sync vs Async APIs**: Detailed explanation of synchronous and asynchronous Playwright APIs.
 - **Project Configuration**: Sample configurations for pytest and Playwright.